DragonBlame/tpf-dragons-edition/WABBAJACK.md

 1. Open `Wabbajack.exe`.
 2. Click on `Browse Modlists` and download The Phoenix Flavour - Dragon's Edition from the gallery.
-3. Once the download is done, set the installation folder again somewhere outside Windows related folders like `C:/Modlists/The Phoenix Flavour - Dragon's Edition` or `C:/Modlists/The Phoenix Flavour - Dragon's Edition`.
+3. Once the download is done, set the installation location again somewhere outside Windows related folders like `C:/Modlists/The Phoenix Flavour - Dragon's Edition` or `C:/The Phoenix Flavour - Dragon's Edition`.
 The downloads path should automatically fill in the installation path.
 4. Click the Go/Begin button
 5. Wait for Wabbajack to finish
 6. If you run into any issues see the next section.
 If the installation is successful, proceed to [Post-Installation](#post-installation).